HVTN-SDMC/705sieve-public/README.md

 Unless otherwise specified, the software was tested on macOS Sequoia 15.6.1 running *R* version 4.4.3.
 R packages required for analyses are listed in the renv.lock file.
 To restore all the *R* packages specified in the renv.lock file, follow the instructions below:

  * Install required version of *R*.
- * Download the repository to your local machine and start a project in the Rstudio in the folder.
+ * Clone or download the repository to your local machine and open it as an RStudio project.
  * Install *R* package "renv".
  * Run renv::restore().
 It creates the folder *renv/library/* and installs packages or links recorded in renv.lock file into the project library.